FVWG Safety Assessment Process for Demonstrators

 There will be those who feel they have not been correctly or fairly assessed.
-Those people can contact the secretary and request a reassessment.
+Those people can contact the Registrar and request a reassessment.
 A reassessment will be done by a different assessor.
 The second assessor must not make contact with the first assessor to in any way discuss the original assessment or the member; or view the original report.

 All evaluations are to be private and confidential between the assessor and the member.
 The only other viewing will be by the Registrar for clerical reasons or the Executive for assessment for appeal.

 Note: All members seeking to be assessed for approval as demonstrators should familiarize themselves with the various requirements.
 To this end the following documents, which are available on the Guild website, should be read and understood.
 Print-outs can be made if required.